tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 ### `class tf.TensorShape` {#TensorShape}

-Represents the shape of an `Output`.
+Represents the shape of a `Tensor`.

-A `TensorShape` represents a possibly-partial shape specification for a `Output`.
+A `TensorShape` represents a possibly-partial shape specification for a `Tensor`.
 It may be one of the following:

 * *Fully-known shape:* has a known number of dimensions and a known size for each dimension.